openstack/skyline-console/doc/source/user/compute.rst

 #.
 On the :guilabel:`Create Instance` page, enter the instance values.

-   :guilabel:`Available Zone`: The availability zone from which to launch the server.
+   :guilabel:`Availability Zone`: The availability zone from which to launch the server.

    :guilabel:`Specification`: Select a flavor for your server instance.